 2013.

 Director Francisco Franco delivers a complex film with a fantastic cast ensemble.
-They, all together, have a difficult task, to bring to life the play of Albert Camus' "Caligula" for a prestigious international theater festival.
+They, all together, have the difficult task of bringing to life the play by Albert Camus, “Caligula,” for a prestigious international theater festival.
 Everything is chaos when the lead actor quits.
-The film brakes away from traditional cliches and makes us laugh and care for every character.
+The film breaks away from clichés and makes us laugh and care about every character.
 It reminds us of “Meeting Venus” with Glenn Close, only that “Tercera llamada” has much more drama.
 I’ve seen this movie twice, and every time I like it even more.

 6. Mother, I Love You